aliebeltsissa/affixproject/README.md

 **export_morphemes** function: When the morpheme lists for both languages are complete, the script exports these as text files.

 ### Word generation
 The word_generation.py script is for generating the training and testing word lists for each participant.
+The training set for each language is composed of only within-language morphemes.
+However, there are two different testing conditions: congruent testing words are made up of same-language stems and affixes, while incongruent testing words are made up of an L1 stem and L2 affix, or vice versa.
+The specific combinatorial structure of these incongruent words ensures that unique combinations are created, and that affixes and stems present in testing are shown within both congruent and incongruent words.

+**import_morphemes** function: This imports the the morpheme text files for L1 and L2 that were exported at the end of the morpheme_generation.py script as lists.

+**cycle_through** function: Similarly to the **morpheme_generations**, this function assembles a stem and an affix from a language, and sorts the words into the training and congruent testing sets (this is the **wordcycle** function).
+Next, the **cross_language_testing** function takes a stem and affix from different languages and assembles these to form the incongruent testing word set.